-Know that when you are a HERO 400, you are standing with millions of other amazing and powerful Earth heroes who have given 400 minutes or more a week to help keep this planet livable, beautiful and fun.
+And know that when you are a HERO 1400, you are standing with millions of other amazing and bold Earth heroes who are giving 1400 minutes or more a week to help keep this exquisite planet livable and fun.

-So thanks for joining us to stop the climate change monsters - wildfires, floods, heatwaves, hurricanes and more - that are messing with our biosphere.
+So thanks for joining us to stop the climate change monsters - wildfires, floods, heatwaves, hurricanes and more - that are messing up our biosphere.

-Feel free to give us a shout out every week to tell us about your XOEarth HERO 400 actions and how many minutes you score every week.
+Feel free to give us a shout out every week to tell us about your XOEarth HERO 1400 actions and how many minutes you score for our home every week.

-For a all the life that loves to live, Stele Ely + XOEarth
+For all the life that loves to live, Stele Ely + XOEarth

-PS: Every single minute that you volunteer with environmental organization[s] and on project[s] that help keep the planet cool helps more people and other lifeforms live longer and have more fun.
-So know that even if you don't hit your HERO 400 goal in any given week, every minute that you to give to keep our biosphere fun is appreciated.
+PS: Every single minute that you volunteer with environmental organization[s] and on project[s] that help keep the planet cool helps more people and other lifeforms live longer.
+So even if you don't hit your HERO 1400 goal in any given week, every minute that you give is appreciated.

-PS2: When you don't have time to get in your full 400 minutes, if you would like, here's how to "buy some time" by donating money to your fave environmental organization.
+When you don't have time to get in your full 1400 minutes, if you would like, here's how to "buy some time" by donating money to your fave environmental organizations.